 Working with the Selection Object

 When you work on a document in Word, you usually select text and then perform an action, such as formatting the text or typing text.
 In Visual Basic, it is usually not necessary to select text before modifying the text.
 Instead, you create a Range object that refers to a specific portion of the document.
-For information on defining Range objects, see Working with Range objects .
-However, when you want your code to respond to or change the selection, you can do so with the Selection object.
+For information about defining Range objects, see Working with Range objects.
+However, when you want your code to respond to or change a selection, you can do so by using the Selection object.

-The Select method activates an object.
+If text is not already selected, use the Select method to select the text that is associated with a specific object and create a Selection object.
 For example, the following instruction selects the first word in the active document.

 Sub SelectFirstWord() ActiveDocument.Words(1).Select End Sub